 A ‘Capital’ day

-December 31st, 2005, by The Goddess
+December 31st, 2005, 7:59 PM by Goddess

 What better way to ring in a new year than to watch the Caps beat the dayglo-orange off the Flyers in an intense shootout?
 Oh, yeah, hanging out with Ted, Nic and Victor as well as Ted’s family as we watched our boys whoop some ass on those “wuhter”-drinking figure skaters.